-The Company's board of directors (the "Board of Directors") has approved all of the information in the audited financial statements for the year ended November 30, 2019, including the auditor's report thereon, copies of which have been sent to those shareholders who had requested receipt of same.
-Copies of these materials are available on SEDAR at www.sedar.com.
+The Company's board of directors (the "Board of Directors") has approved all of the information in the audited financial statements for the year ended November 30, 2023, including the auditor's report thereon, copies of which have been sent to those shareholders who had requested receipt of same.
+Copies of these materials are available on SEDAR+ at www.sedarplus.ca.
 No formal action will be taken at the Meeting to approve the financial statements.
 If any shareholder has questions regarding such financial statements, such questions may be brought forward at the Meeting.